 - 1. Train for 10 epochs and report the results.
-Did averaging improve on dev?
+Did averaging improve the dev error rate?
 (Hint: should be around 26%).
-Did it make dev error rates more smooth? - 2.
-Did smart averaging slow down training? - 3.
+Did it also make dev error rates more stable?
+(1.5 pts) - 2.
+Did smart averaging slow down training?
+(1 pt) - 3.
 What are the top 20 most positive and top 20 most negative features?
-Do they make sense? - 4.
+Do they make sense?
+(1 pt) - 4.
 Show 5 negative examples in dev where your model most strongly believes to be positive.
 Show 5 positive examples in dev where your model most strongly believes to be negative.
-What observations do you get? - 5.
-Try improve the speed by caching sentence vectors from training and dev sets, and show timing results.
+What observations do you get?
+(2 pts) - 5.
+Again, using your new best model (in terms of dev error rate), predict the semi-blind test data, and submit it to Kaggle.
+What are your new error rate and ranking on the public leaderboard?
+Take a screenshot.
+Hint: your public error rate should improve to $\sim 27\%$.
+(0.5 pts)

-3 Pruning the Vocabulary
+3 Pruning the Vocabulary (3 pts)